 The University of Colorado is a leader in education and values its strong, knowledgeable workforce.
 That's why it provides qualified employees and dependents with tuition assistance for up for 9 credit hours per aid year.
-Whether you're looking to earn a degree or enhance your knowledge in your field of employment, please review the following pages to find out how to take full advantage of this employee benefit.
+Whether you're looking to earn a degree or a certification or just to enhance your knowledge in your field of employment, please review the following pages to find out how to take full advantage of this employee benefit.

-Select your campus for step-by-step instructions and dependent information:
+Select your campus for step-by-step instructions for employees and their dependents:

 - 303-860-4200, option 3